yarhm0962/dump-bot/README.md

 The verification website is a **single HTML file** with a modern, smooth, and animated experience:

-- **Intro Animation** – A realistic lock‑and‑key SVG animation that plays on first visit.
+- **Intro Animation**: A realistic lock‑and‑key SVG animation that plays on first visit.
-- **Gender Selection** – Users select their gender (Girl, Gay, Boy).
+- **Gender Selection**: Users select their gender (Girl, Gay, Boy).
 The choice is saved in `localStorage` and never asked again.
-- **Cloudflare Turnstile** – The “ads verification” challenge (sitekey included).
+- **Cloudflare Turnstile**: The “ads verification” challenge (sitekey included).
 The Verify button is disabled until the challenge is passed and a User ID is entered.
-- **Verification API** – The page sends a POST request to `/api/verify` with `user_id`, `cf_token`, and `gender`.
+- **Verification API**: The page sends a POST request to `/api/verify` with `user_id`, `cf_token`, and `gender`.
 The bot validates the token, assigns the Verified role, and stores the gender in the `verified_users` collection.
-- **Real‑time User List** – The verified users list is refreshed every 15 seconds and shows each user’s avatar, display name, username, verification timestamp, and a gender icon (Girl, Gay, Boy) with distinct colors.
+- **Real‑time User List**: The verified users list is refreshed every 15 seconds and shows each user’s avatar, display name, username, verification timestamp, and a gender icon (Girl, Gay, Boy) with distinct colors.

 The website is fully self‑contained – no external dependencies besides the Turnstile script.